 Most states recognize the responsibility of club owners to protect their patrons from shootings.
 Alcohol and guns don’t mix.
 When a shooting occurs at a club, the club owner is nearly always found to have been negligent.
-A security negligence and shooting lawyer, like a security negligence and shooting lawyer in Atlanta, GA, can advise the shooting victim about the remedies that might be available against a club that failed to prevent the shooting.
+A security negligence and shooting lawyer, like a security negligence and shooting lawyer, can advise the shooting victim about the remedies that might be available against a club that failed to prevent the shooting.

 The Importance of Finding a Doctor After a Shooting at a Club

 The victim’s first concern should be to obtain medical care for the injury.
 In most cases, the need for medical care will be obvious.
 Calling an ambulance and listening to the advice of paramedics can make the difference between life and death.

 Even when a gunshot wound does not seem life-threatening, there are good reasons to seek prompt emergency care.
 Wounds can easily become infected if they are not treated immediately.
 Infections can spread through the body, causing a deadly condition known as sepsis.
 Prompt treatment of even a seemingly minor wound can help gunshot victims avoid prolonged hospitalization.

 Prompt treatment has other advantages.
 Compensation for a gunshot wound is influenced by the impact of the injury on the crime victim.
 When victims do not obtain or follow through on medical care, it is difficult to argue that the gunshot wound had much an impact at all.
 For that reason, it is important to see a doctor as quickly as possible.